Sticks and Stones (New Found Glory album): Composition

 Gilbert would typically write rough ideas and then jam them out with the rest of the band.
 After a while, guitarist Steve Klein would take the instrumental and begin adding lyrics to it.
 Klein and vocalist Jordan Pundik would work on the melody, before sharing it with the rest of the group.
 Bolooki, who initially started out as a guitarist, contributed a few ideas that Gilbert or Klein would build a whole song around.
 According to Klein, they attempted to move away from lyrical nature of their self-titled, on which, every song was about girls.
 He added that since becoming a full-time touring act, it was difficult for them to maintain relationships, which had an influence on the lyrics.
 Musically, it retains the pop punk sound found on the self-titled, drawing comparison to Green Day.
 It incorporated new elements to the group's sound, such as hardcore punk-influenced breakdowns.
-Avron said the group experimented with different tempos, specifically naming "Sonny" and "Head on Collison".
+Avron said the group experimented with different tempos, specifically naming "Sonny" and "Head on Collision".

 Discussing the album's title, Gilbert said Sticks and Stones "fit[ted] perfectly with the sound of the record and what a lot of the lyrics are about".
 The group wanted a track that would match the popularity of "Hit or Miss"; they came up with "My Friends Over You".
 It was the last song written for the album, and evolved from a sole riff to a full song within a day or two.
 It talks about a guy going out with a girl, who hates his friends.
 She wanted to take their relationship the next step, but due to past experiences, the guy picks his friends over her.
 "Sonny" sees Pundik discuss the death of his grandad.
-"Head on Collison" is about someone you continually get into arguments with, and feeling that you're at a loss as a result.
+"Head on Collision" is about someone you continually get into arguments with, and feeling that you're at a loss as a result.
 "Singled Out" opens with an electro intro, and features Gilbert screaming in the manner that he did while he fronted hardcore band Shai Hulud.
 The opening two snare hits that begin "The Story So Far" were done by Grushka.
 Similarly, the four bass notes that follow were done by Bolooki.